Chief Warden Course

 - Understand how to assist and engage with emergency services officers

 - Know how to prepare the workplace to respond to emergency situations

 - Be able to coordinate the initial response when emergencies occur

-Our Chief Warden course has been designed for delivery at the MFB’s Burnley training facility, and includes both classroom and practical activities.
+Our Chief Warden course has been designed for delivery at the FRV’s Burnley training facility, and includes both classroom and practical activities.
 Upon completion of the course attendees will receive a certificate of attendance.

 Course Requirement: Participants must have completed the FES Warden Course prior to undertaking the Chief Warden course.

 Course Duration: The Chief Warden course runs over two (2) days, 8:30am – 5pm.
 Morning tea, lunch and afternoon tea is provided.

 Our Chief Warden course is structured in accordance with Australian Standards: Planning for Emergencies in Facilities (AS 3745-2010) and Planning for Emergencies in Health Care Facilities (AS 4083-2010).
 Course content includes:

 - Building acts and regulations relating to the emergency control organisation (ECO)